ForMaLTeC/RifNet2/GUI/README.md

-# GUI for rib fracture detection
+# GUI for the rib fracture detection algorithm

-In order for pathologists to gain access to the trained model for rib fracture detection on PMCT images, we created a simple and user-friendly graphical user interface (GUI).
+In order to get an easy access to our trained model we created a user-friendly graphical user interface (GUI).
+The GUI allows a user to upload a 2D projection of a PMCT scan of the rib cage and run the model.
+After processing the scan the GUI will display the different types of fractures and their positions on the rib cage.
+The processed image can be downloaded with the predictions.

 In the following paragraphs, we provide a step-by-step introduction on how to use the GUI.

 **Here is a high level flow chart on the general workflow with the GUI:**